CircuitSetup/Remote/README.md

 ## Basic Operation

-After [calibration](#calibration), the Remote is ready for use.
+After [calibration](#calibration), your Remote is ready for use.
 After power-on and fake-power-on, the Remote's throttle controls the TCD's speed (ie the speed displayed on the Speedo).

 For acceleration, there are two modes: Linear mode and "movie mode".
 In linear mode, acceleration is even over the entire range of 0 to 88mph.
 In "movie mode", the Remote (mostly) accelerates in the same pace as shown in the movie.
 In this mode, acceleration becomes slower at higher speeds.